th-in-gs/SwitchDualShockAdapter/doc/Log 1.md

 I said this was a quixotic choice.
 You might assume that the small amount of program space and relatively slow processor will be problematic - or that it won't be easy to get going writing a USB accessory with an old microcontroller running a USB stack in software.
 I think that will not be the case, however!
 We'll find out if I'm right as the project progresses.

-I'll be programming on my Mac using [Visual Studio Code](https://code.visualstudio.com) (the first time I've really used is in earnest), with [PlatformIO](https://platformio.org/platformio-ide) to manage the project and compiler toolchain and generally do the heavy lifting.
+I'll be programming on my Mac using [Visual Studio Code](https://code.visualstudio.com) (the first time I've really used it in earnest), with [PlatformIO](https://platformio.org/platformio-ide) to manage the project and compiler toolchain and generally do the heavy lifting.
 PlatformIO is an _amazing_ development environment for almost every microcontroller you could imagine.
 The [PlatformIO](https://platformio.org/platformio-ide) web site has full installation instructions, including how to get and install VSCode.

 ## Setting up the development environment